 Yorktown had an overall length of 246.7 meters, a beam of 26.2 meters, a draft of 6.6 meters, a maximum speed of 32.5 knots, and a range of 14,400 miles at 28 knots.
 It had a complement of approximately 2,200 personnel and 90 aircraft.

 In May 1988, a joint U.S. Navy and National Geographic Society expedition led by Robert Ballard rediscovered Yorktown.
 It was sitting upright and intact on the seafloor at a depth of approximately 5 kilometers.
-On September 9, 2023, Ocean Exploration Trust and partners surveyed Yorktown during the Ala ‘Aumoana Kai Uli expedition, which was funded by NOAA Ocean Exploration via the Ocean Exploration Cooperative Institute.
+On September 9, 2023, Ocean Exploration Trust and partners surveyed Yorktown with remotely operated vehicle (ROV) Atalanta during the Ala ‘Aumoana Kai Uli expedition on Exploration Vessel Nautilus, which was funded by NOAA Ocean Exploration via the Ocean Exploration Cooperative Institute.
 At the time, Yorktown was intact, listing on its starboard side, and embedded in seafloor sediment.
 Bomb damage was noted on its main deck near the midship elevator and on the lower section of the bridge.
 There was also extensive damage on the portside of the hull, which was likely caused by a torpedo(s).

-Over 14 hours of video was collected of Yorktown using remotely operated vehicle Atalanta.
-The video was processed into still images and color corrected using Adobe Photoshop 2024.
-9,819 images were used to create six photo models of the site that include the port side, the bow and starboard section, upper portion of the stern, lower portion of the stern, bomb damage on the deck, the island, and the exhaust stack.
-These individual models were aligned together in Rhinoceros 8 to create one model and then uploaded to Construkted Reality.
+Ocean Exploration Trust collected over 14 hours of ROV dive footage of Yorktown.
+The footage was exported into 9,819 still images using VLC Player and color corrected in Photoshop.
+Seven individual models were made (port side, bow and starboard section, upper portion of the stern, lower portion of the stern, bomb damage on the deck, island, and exhaust stack) and then stitched together in Rhinoceros 8 and uploaded to Construkted Reality.

-A link to the full annotated video of this dive on SeaTube will be posted here when available.
+A full annotated video of this dive can be viewed on SeaTube.

 Site Name: USS Yorktown (CV-5)